nandika74/embl-ebi/README.md

 Use database credentials (*user: sa* and *password: sa*), test the connection click on **Test Connection** button and connect to the database using **Connect** button.

 ## Special Note
-Entire system architecture has developed in a way which provide loose coupling, scalability, easy maintenance and several other features."
+Entire system architecture has developed in a way which provide loose coupling, scalability, easy maintenance and several other features.